 NV5 is providing geotechnical services for the Midfield Satellite Concourse (MSC) project at Los Angeles International Airport (LAX).
 The project includes building a new international terminal parallel to the existing Tom Bradley International Terminal (TBIT); cut-and-cover passenger and baggage/utility tunnels that will connect the new MSC to the existing TBIT; a baggage optimization component that will include additional tunnels and buildings; and a new power plant that will provide power to the entire new complex of structures and facilities and a corresponding large-sized utility duct bank to connect the new MSC building to the remote power plant.

-NV5 led numerous innovative efforts to develop customized solutions to facilitate the design development and construction, including the use of low-density concrete over existing tunnels and the use of torque-drive displacement pile foundations.
+NV5 led numerous innovative efforts to develop customized solutions to facilitate the design development, including the use of low-density concrete over existing tunnels and the use of torque-drive displacement pile foundations.

-In addition to providing geotechnical design and geotechnical construction support for the new terminal and baggage optimization construction project, NV5 is providing geotechnical instrumentation and monitoring services.
-This has involved developing a customized remote instrumentation and monitoring program in order to allow construction to proceed over an existing large-diameter sewer tunnel.
+In addition to providing geotechnical design and building support for the new terminal and baggage optimization project, NV5 is providing geotechnical instrumentation and monitoring services.
+This has involved developing a customized remote instrumentation and monitoring program in order to allow building to proceed over an existing large-diameter sewer tunnel.